 “It” is truly without shape or form and it has been both the bane of my existence and a source of inspiration at different points of my life.

 “It” has been the entity that has taken my joy and left me as a ravaged shell of a man on more than one occasion.
-In other instances “It” has goaded me into picking myself up and taking on some of my greatest challenges and succeeding against that which I was convinced were insurmountable odds.
+In other instances “It” has goaded me into picking myself up and taking on some of my greatest challenges and succeeding despite being I convinced that I faced insurmountable odds.

-At present “It” has seen fit to envelope me in a confining space of indecision and doubt.
-It is my contention that I am at a crossroads of doing something consequential and impactful in this segment of my life, but “It” won’t allow the clarity that I need through its formidable defenses.
+At present “It” has seen fit to envelope me in this confining space of indecision and doubt.
+It is my contention that I am at a crossroads of doing something consequential and impactful in this segment of my life, but “It” won’t allow the clarity that I need to pass through its formidable defenses.

-I woke up early this morning, because “It” started to make inroads into my sacred realm of sleep, cutting my slumber short.
+I woke up early this morning, because “It” started to make inroads into my sacred realm of sleep.

 I rubbed my face and wallowed in the despair of “It” before I came to realization that I should try to ride away from “It”, possibly this would enable me to find the clarity that I so desperately needed to make me whole.